 According to the Bureau of Labor Statistics (BLS), most correctional officers are employed by local and state government, though some work for the federal government in federal prisons.
 Because the inmate population is in constant flux, correctional officers must be ready for unexpected disturbances and be comfortable working with unpredictable inmates.
 They must be able to think on their feet and communicate effectively with other officers and government officials.
 Physical health and self-defense skills are also important.

-Juvenile corrections officer salaries
+Juvenile corrections officer salary and career outlook

 Training for juvenile corrections officers